Menu

 I’m sure it’s very tough on you, and your strategies probably depend a good deal on the importance of tradition and loyalty in your family.
 In my part of the world the traditions are not as strict as in other cultures but I’m still in your shoes.
 My parents are/were very opposed to my relationship due to prejudices and sorrows on my (long term) happiness.
 I told them about my relationship straight-head onwards, talked to them, explained them many times how happy I am with my sweetheart, and that I won’t give up on us just because our bond throws them out of their comfort zone.

 After one long heated discussion I got to the (exhausting) point, where I realized the talking won’t change their judgement, and I told them “Ok, I realize, you have your thoughts, and I can’t change them.
 Let me walk my path then, I know it’ll make me happy”.
-Lots of uncomfortable silent moments followed, and I just hated the awkward silence between us.
+Lots of uncomfortable silent moments followed, and I just hated the awkward distance between us.
 By now, my parents have met him during his first visit in my country, and it helped tremendously.
 There are still prejudices and doubts, but we jumped a big step ahead.

 You may start talking to your mum or dad (the one you have a closer bound to or who shapes the decisions in your family), and explain them your situation.
 Then work from there.
 It’s also helpful to find some “allies”, such as a sensitive auntie or a supporting sibling.
 They may have an influence on your parents, and can help a bit.
 I also always tried to show my parents that I wanted an open, and honest communication with them, and that this is why I made them know about my relationship.
 I always hoped that this shows them I mean it well, even though the decision itself is not their cup of tea.